 January 9, 2016

-The gauge cluster need work too.
+The gauge cluster needs work too.
 I found a rebuilt gauge cluster and ordered it.
 I also have ordered Sports Seats from Corbeau along with their mounting hardware.
 Because the truck now has a bench seat in it the Corbeau bucket seats mounting frame will span the width of the interior and the section between the seats will be exposed.
 I could make custom seat mounts so each seat would mount individually to eliminate this issue but I plan on a center console anyway and that center section will make an easy way to help mount it.

 January 15, 2016

 The rebuilt gauge cluster came today and it is a thing of beauty, hope it works as good as it looks.
 Experience tells me getting under the dash is much easier with the seat removed so I will wait to install it until I pull the seat out.
 After my road test yesterday I decided to get a larger front sway bar from CPP.
 The truck handles pretty well but I’m a sports car guy and there is just too much body lean to suit me.
 They also make a rear bar but I’ll wait to see how much the front bar helps before getting that.